 “ALMA enabled us to make a three-dimensional map of the distribution of ammonia gas below the clouds.
 And for the first time, we were able to study the atmosphere below the ammonia cloud layers after an energetic eruption on Jupiter,” said Imke de Pater of the University of California, Berkeley (EE.
 UU.).

 The atmosphere of giant Jupiter is made out of mostly hydrogen and helium, together with trace gases of methane, ammonia, hydrosulfide, and water.
-The top-most cloud layer is made up of ammonia ice.
+The topmost cloud layer is made up of ammonia ice.
 Below that is a layer of solid ammonia hydrosulfide particles, and deeper still, around 80 kilometers below the upper cloud deck, there likely is a layer of liquid water.
 The upper clouds form the distinctive brown belts and white zones seen from Earth.

 Many of the storms on Jupiter take place inside those belts.
 They can be compared to thunderstorms on Earth and are often associated with lightning events.
 Storms reveal themselves in visible light as small bright clouds, referred to as plumes.
 These plume eruptions can cause a major disruption of the belt, which can be visible for months or years.

 The ALMA images were taken a few days after amateur astronomers observed an eruption in Jupiter’s South Equatorial Belt in January 2017.
-A small bright white plume was visible first, and then a large-scale disruption in the belt was observed that lasted for weeks after the eruption.
+A small bright white plume was visible at first, and then a large-scale disruption in the belt was observed that lasted for weeks after the eruption.

 De Pater and her colleagues used ALMA to study the atmosphere below the plume and the disrupted belt at radio wavelengths and compared these to UV-visible light and infrared images made with other telescopes at approximately the same time.

 “Our ALMA observations are the first to show that high concentrations of ammonia gas are brought up during an energetic eruption,” said de Pater.
 “The combination of observations simultaneously at many different wavelengths enabled us to examine the eruption in detail.
-Wich led us to confirm the current theory that energetic plumes are triggered by moist convection at the base of water clouds, which are located deep in the atmosphere.
+Which led us to confirm the current theory that energetic plumes are triggered by moist convection at the base of water clouds, which are located deep in the atmosphere.
 The plumes bring up ammonia gas from deep in the atmosphere to high altitudes, well above the main ammonia cloud deck,” she added.

 “These ALMA maps at millimeter wavelengths complement the maps made with the National Science Foundation’s Very Large Array in centimeter wavelengths,” said Bryan Butler of the National Radio Astronomy Observatory.
 “Both maps probe below the cloud layers seen at optical wavelengths and show ammonia-rich gases rising into and forming the upper cloud layers (zones), and ammonia-poor air sinking down (belts).”